Header image

 Anyone who remembers Chief Wolle and sends me a memorial, I'll post it on this page.

-The following photo shows the VFP-62 crew in Key West after successful missions over Cuba.
+The following photo (courtesy Eduardo Wolle) shows the VFP-62 crew in Key West after successful missions over Cuba.
 Chief Wolle is the first on the left front row.

 Click picture to enlarge